tersesystems/terse-logback/README.md

 MDC does not deal well with multi-threaded applications which may pass execution between several threads.
 Code that uses `CompletableFuture` and `ExecutorService` may not work reliably with MDC.
 A child thread does not automatically inherit a copy of the mapped diagnostic context of its parent.
 MDC also breaks silently: when MDC assumptions are violated, there is no indication that the wrong contextual information is being displayed.

-## Selectively Logging with TurboMarkers
+## Targeted Logging with TurboMarkers

 Logback has the idea of [turbo filters](https://logback.qos.ch/manual/filters.html#TurboFilter), which are filters that determine whether a logging event should be created or not.
 They are are not appender specific in the way that normal filters are, and so are used to override logger levels.
 However, there's a problem with the way that the turbo filter is set up: the two implementing classes are `ch.qos.logback.classic.turbo.MarkerFilter` and `ch.qos.logback.classic.turbo.MDCFilter`.
 The marker filter will always log if the given marker is applied, and the MDC filter relies on an attribute being populated in the MDC map.

 What we'd really like to do is say "for this particular user, log everything he does at DEBUG level" and not have it rely on thread-local state at all, and carry out an arbitrary computation at call time.

-We can do this by abstracting the filter bit to an interface, `TurboFilterDecider`, which can be implemented by a marker which does the turbo filter check itself.
+We start by pulling the `decide` method to an interface, `TurboFilterDecider`

 ```java
 public interface TurboFilterDecider {